zengjilie/zengjilie/README.md

-### Hi there, I'm Jilie(Alex) 👋
+# Hi there, I'm Jilie(Alex) 👋

-- 🔭 I’m currently working on ...
-Full-Stack dev
+- 🔭 I’m currently working on full-stack dev
-- 🌱 I’m currently learning ...
-React Native
+- 🌱 I’m currently learning react native
-- 👯 I’m looking to collaborate on ...
-Any exciting projects
+- 👯 I’m looking to collaborate on any exciting projects you have
-- 🤔 I’m looking for help with ...
-Cloud computing
+- 🤔 I’m looking for help with cloud computing
-- 💬 Ask me about ...
-Anything
-- 📫 How to reach me: ... zengjilie@gmail.com
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
-I have background in industrial design, making products makes me happy.
+- ⚡ Fun fact: I was an industrial designer | I plays drums |